heathweiss/supplyHaskellFFIWithMake/supply/readme.md

 Installing it with
 $ install: nix-env -i -f default.nix
-does not allow it to be found in the consume pkg.
+does not allow it to be found in the c exe project that uses the library.
-Instead I need to build it at the same time.
+Instead I need to build it at the same time in the .nix file, so the consuming exe can reference it via a variable.
 See ../consume<1,2>

 mkDerivation:
 Uses MakeFile